EpicMicrocontrollerSolutions/Bytecoin-Wallet-Fix/README.md

 # Bytecoin-Wallet-Fix
 Mac OS fix for blockchain loading error and syncing errors

 I experienced problems with downloading and using the official Bytecoin wallet downloaded from: https://bytecoin.org/downloads.
 I saw many people were having the same problem and figured out how to fix it.
-This is also a fix if your wallet is taking days to syncwith the block chain, it only took me 10 minutes to download blockchain and another 10 for it to import locally through the wallet.
+This is also a fix if your wallet is taking days to sync with the blockchain, it only took me 10 minutes to download blockchain and another 10 for it to import locally through the wallet.
 The issue was the files are in a hidden folder so it was hard to find the blockchain files to delete.

 MAC OS X: